Land-of-Aevitas/Fira/docs/fs_info.md

     - Example: **READ test.fira**
   - Instruction: The start of a command that specifies what it should do.
 Sometimes an instruction is broken into multiple parts across the command, such as in DEFWORD ...
 FROM ... .
     - Example: **DEFROOT** "Past Tense" "łem"
-  - Parameter: Any changeable part of a command.
+  - Parameter: Any changeable part of a command., i.e. anything other than the instruction
     - Example: DEFWORD **"Flame"** FROM **"r_Flame"** **GENDER** **f**
   - Subcommand: A parameter that acts as another instruction that must be completed in order to complete the primary instruction of a command.
     - Example: DEFWORD "Flame" FROM "r_Flame" **GENDER** **f**